dapr/docs/daprdocs/content/en/concepts/observability-concept.md

 ### Automatic tracing context generation

-Dapr uses [W3C tracing]({{< ref tracing >}}) specification for tracing context, included as part Open Telemetry (OTEL), to generate and propagate the context header for the application or propagate user-provided context headers.
+Dapr uses the [W3C tracing]({{< ref tracing >}}) specification for tracing context, included as part Open Telemetry (OTEL), to generate and propagate the context header for the application or propagate user-provided context headers.
 This means that you get tracing by default with Dapr.

 ## Observability for the Dapr sidecar and control plane